Healing of the centurion's servant: Origins

 The story of the centurion is not mentioned in the Gospel of Mark, the earliest of the four gospels.
-One theory is that material not in Mark but found in both Matthew and Luke may have come from a lost source known as "Q".
-If true then this passage would still be an anomaly as Q is believed to have been a collection of sayings of Jesus (a list of sermons and quotations) with no other contextual material; but the story of the centurion does include background detail.
-It would also be the only miracle story that originated in Q. One possibility is that only the dialogue was in Q, and both Matthew and Luke added the background details from a shared oral history.
+Craig Keener suggests that Matthew and Luke’s material came from a source "Q"; this passage would then be an anomaly as the story of the centurion includes background detail.
+It would also be the only miracle story that originated in Q. One possibility for Keener is that only the dialogue was in Q, and the evangelists added the details from a shared oral history.
+Since the late twentieth century alternative hypotheses that posit use of Matthew by Luke or vice versa without Q are growing.

 The basic problem is the difference between the two accounts.
 Since Luke does not say that the centurion himself came to Christ, but only sent to Him, first Jews, and then his friends.
 St. John Chrysostom, Theophylact of Ohrid, and Euthymius, all hold that these events in Luke happened first and then last of all the centurion came to Christ.
 He did this "either for the sake of doing Him honour, or because of the urgency of the disease, and the imminent peril of death."
 St. Augustine and Bede are of the opinion that the centurion never came to Jesus but only came in the sense of sending his friends as emissaries.